ThisWeekGhana.com becomes the D-O-T

 It blesseth him that gives and him that takes."..
 (The Merchant of Venice)

-Because, missing in the decision by the British High court, regardless of the protestation of Mr. Justice Barton, are the goodwill and benevolent import of the Shakespeare’s piece.
+But we will remember that missing in the original decision are the goodwill and benevolent import of the Shakespeare’s piece.

 Rate this article: